March 27, 2026

 Never put a calendar booking link in Email 1.
 It signals sales intent immediately and tanks reply rates.
 Build up to it.
 Once a prospect has replied even once — to any email in the sequence — they have shown intent.
 That's when you offer the calendar.

 Make sure your deliverability is solid before launching any sequence — review the cold email deliverability checklist and domain warm-up guide to ensure your emails actually reach the prospect before your copy even gets a chance to work.
+For proven subject lines that maximize open rates on your first email, see our list of the best cold email subject lines for small business owners.
+And if your emails are landing in spam instead of the inbox, our guide on why cold emails go to spam and how to fix it walks through every common cause.

 Want to learn how to build and sell AI automations?
 Join our free community.
 Join the free AI Agency Sprint community.